 What are incentive based wellness programs?

 The goal of the wellness program is to help employees adopt and maintain healthy behaviors.
-It is best when employees are internally motivated to be healthy.
-But sometimes employees get stuck in unhealthy habits and they need help adopting and maintaining healthy behaviors.
+Ideally, employees stay internally motivated to be healthy.
+However, when employees get stuck in unhealthy habits, they often need help to adopt and maintain healthy behaviors.

 The best way to do this is to provide small incentives, such as gift cards, to randomly selected employees who successfully complete different aspects of the wellness program.
 We have great published scientific evidence that this incentive approach works.
 It is the incentive approach that WellSteps recommends to all of our clients.